adamfeuer/pgsqlbackup-tools/README.md

 Postgres Backup Tools
 ======================

-These are a couple of scripts I found useful in backing up Postgres datbases.
+These are some scripts I found useful in backing up Postgres datbases.

 I didn't write them; they are from other places on the net.